PedroRocha84/android-fetch-retrofit-api/README.md

 - 🔁 Fetch a random quote from the https://api.quotable.kurokeita.dev/ public API
 - 📱 Display the quote and author on the main activity;
 - 🔍 Navigate to a **details screen**, another activity, with additional quote information that i chose without any logic behind.
 Only for testing data and navigation through both activities
+- 🔗 **NEW FEATURE** a new activity that loads the url parsed from the API.

 ## 📌 Backlog